ECQQ/nemotion/README.md

 3. Then you can use bash command as usually

 ##### Jupyter notebook
 By default the image container starts jupyter notebook service (in background).
-You may see the jupyter logs by removing `-d` argument in *step 2* on Building images and container Section.
+You may see the jupyter logs by removing `-d` argument in *step 2 on Building images and container Section*.

 1. If our container is running in *detached mode* just use: `docker logs nemotion -f` to display logs.
 2. Then, copy the notebook link which includes the security token and and paste it on your browser.